CybotAS/CookiebotWP/readme.txt

 ## Changelog ##

+### 2.1.3 - 2019-11-18 ###
+* New addon: Popups by OptinMonster
+* Added support for grouping addons for different versions of same plugin

 ### 2.1.2 - 2019-11-06 ###
 * Auto correct addon added support for single quotes in iframe embeds